Art of Another Kind: Italian Abstract Art from 1930 to 1970

 Although there is a distinct difference in palette choices, what both artists concentrate on is the power of the mountains as a dominant force.
 The loose brushstrokes create a scene of fear and power.
 The sheer might and majesty of the mountains reach up into skies that are heavy and laden with foreboding.
 Trees are dwarfed by these majestic views and it is this viewpoint that helps us to see the energy in both works.

 The influence of El Greco was not just limited to the Expressionist movement.
-Artists as wide-ranging as Van Gogh, Picasso, who went on to paint Les Demoiselles d’Avignon as a direct response to El Greco, and Jackson Pollock, all cited El Greco as an influence.
-The term “Art eats Art” can certainly be applied here as all who followed this incredible artist took elements that spoke loudly and made them their own.
+Artists as wide-ranging as Van Gogh, Picasso, who went on to paint Les Demoiselles d’Avignon as a direct response to El Greco’s work, and Jackson Pollock, all cited him as an influence.
+The term “art eats art” can certainly be applied here as all who followed this incredible artist took elements that spoke loudly and made them their own.